osg-htc/docs/docs/data/stashcache/install-origin.md

 to export its data to the StashCache data federation.

 !!! note
-    The origin must be registered with the OSG prior to joining the data federation.
-You may start the registration process prior to finishing the installation by contacting <support@opensciencegrid.org>
+    The _origin_ must be registered with the OSG prior to joining the data federation.
+You may start the registration process prior to finishing the installation by [using this link](#registering-the-origin) along with the basic information like:
-    with the following details:

     * Resource name and hostname.
     * VO associated with this origin server (will be used to determine the origin's namespace prefix).
     * Administrative and security contact.

-    Follow the [registration documentation](/common/registration.md) for more information.
+    Detailed walkthrough of the process is described [here](#registering-the-origin).

 This guide covers the procedure for exporting world-readable data; publishing proprietary data is still experimental.